superking84/game-of-life/README.md

      of the game with a preset grid, set to a 1/10 second delay.
      You can also run the game with a different grid file and time delay if desired, like this:
         'python gol.py \<filename(no quotes or braces)\> \<timedelay in secs\>'
-  2. The game (and the program) automatically ends when the board becomes empty.
-However, it doesn't end when the game reaches stasis (live cells are on the board, but are permanently live due to their arrangement) and I am planning on addressing that.
+  2. The game (and the program) automatically ends when the board becomes empty, or when the game reaches statis (the grid no longer changes on each tick).
+A pendular grid* does not yet cause the game to stop, which I will         address soon.

+     *What is a pendular grid?
+      A pendular grid is one in which, given a grid at any tick n, the grid's state at n and n+2 are identical, as well as at n+1 and n+3.
+Essentially, the grid is going back and forth between the same two states perpetually without some kind of outside input.